 What is a Pullet?

-In general terms, a pullet is defined as a young hen, that is usually under the age of one-year-old that has not started to lay eggs as of yet, but will eventually become egg producers.
+In general terms of the chicken life cycle, a pullet chicken is defined as a young hen, that is usually under the age of one-year-old that has not started to lay eggs as of yet, but will eventually become egg producers.

 You can purchase pullets from a feed store or a hatchery, but be sure to ask for pullets and not straight run.
 If you don’t specify, after the course of a few months, you may receive a rude awakening in the form of crowing.